Endor Labs MCP server in Gemini CLI

 The Endor Labs MCP server integrates directly into Gemini CLI to scan your code as you write, catching security issues before they reach production.

-You can either install the MCP server as a Gemini extension or with Gemini CLI.
+You can install the MCP server with Gemini CLI or as a Gemini extension.

 The Endor Labs MCP server has two editions: